SAP/luigi/core/examples/luigi-sample-angular/README.md

 2. Install dependencies by running the following command in the root `luigi` folder.
     ```bash
-    # The `lerna bootstrap` command executes the node package manager (npm) installation and links cross-dependencies.
+    # The `lerna bootstrap` command executes the npm package manager installation and links cross-dependencies.

     lerna bootstrap
     ```